Coronavirus dampens Christmas joy in Bethlehem and elsewhere

 In Bethlehem, officials tried to make the most out of a bad situation.

 “Christmas is a holiday that renews hope in the souls,” said Mayor Anton Salman.
-“Despite all the obstacles and challenges due to corona and due to the lack of tourism, the city of Bethlehem is still looking forward to the future with optimism and will celebrate Christmas in all its human and religious meanings.”
+“Despite all the obstacles and challenges due to corona and due to the lack of tourism, the city of Bethlehem is still looking forward to the future with optimism.”

-Raw, rainy weather added to the gloomy atmosphere, as dozens of people gathered in the central Manger Square to greet the Latin Patriarch, the top Catholic clergyman in the Holy Land.
-Youth marching bands playing Christmas carols on bagpipes, accompanied by pounding drummers, led a procession ahead of the patriarch’s arrival early in the afternoon.
+Raw, rainy weather added to the gloomy atmosphere, as several dozen people gathered in the central Manger Square to greet Latin Patriarch Pierbattista Pizzaballa.
+Youth marching bands playing Christmas carols on bagpipes, accompanied by pounding drummers, led a joyous procession ahead of the patriarch’s arrival early in the afternoon.

+“Despite the restrictions and limitations we want to celebrate as much as possible, with family, community and joy,” said Pizzaballa, who was to lead a small Midnight Mass gathering later in the evening.
+“We want to offer hope.”

 Thousands of foreign pilgrims usually flock to Bethlehem for the celebrations.
-But the closure of Israel’s international airport to foreign visitors kept tourists away this year.
-The Palestinian Authority last week banned intercity travel in the areas it administers in the Israeli-occupied West Bank, keeping even Palestinian visitors away.
+But the closure of Israel’s international airport to foreign tourists, along with Palestinian restrictions banning intercity travel in the areas they administer in the Israeli-occupied West Bank, kept visitors away.

-The restrictions limited attendance to dozens of residents and a small entourage of religious officials.
-Evening celebrations, when pilgrims normally congregate around the Christmas tree, were canceled, and Midnight Mass celebrations were limited to clergy.
-The 85-year-old Palestinian president, Mahmoud Abbas, who usually attends the solemn occasion, said he would not participate.
+The restrictions limited attendance to residents and a small entourage of religious officials.
+Evening celebrations, when pilgrims normally congregate around the Christmas tree, were canceled, and Midnight Mass was limited to clergy.

 The coronavirus has dealt a heavy blow to Bethlehem’s tourism sector, the lifeblood of the local economy.
 Restaurants, hotels and gift shops have been shuttered.

-Shopping malls that cater heavily to foreign tourists are putting on a brave face, erecting towering artificial Christmas trees.
-Some hotels that remained open are putting on their usual buffets for resident expats and members of Thailand’s moneyed elite.

-But any hopes of a return to normalcy were dashed in recent days as the country recorded a new cluster of more than 1,000 cases.
-Authorities responded by announcing fresh restrictions on Bangkok and other areas that included canceling New Year’s Eve celebrations.
+Thomas Azevedo and his 9-year-old son braved the bad weather to set up a small stand, selling beer and caipirinhas made from fresh fruit.
+By early afternoon, he hadn’t sold a thing.

+“It’s not so much the rain; in previous years it was full of tourists at Christmas.
+This year there’s no one,” said Azevedo, 28.

 Australians had until recently been looking forward to a relatively COVID-19-free Christmas after travel restrictions across state borders relaxed in recent weeks in the absence of any evidence of community transmission.
-But holiday plans were thrown into chaos when three cases detected on Dec.
-17 exposed a new cluster in northern Sydney.
-As additional cases were detected, states again closed their borders.
+But after new cases were detected over the past week, states again closed their borders.

-Peta Johnson, a resident of northern Queensland, had been preparing to welcome her recently widowed father from Sydney.
-Travel restrictions have put the trip on hold until February.

-“He is absolutely heartbroken because he wants to have some time with us and have a break from Sydney and everything that has been going on,” she said.

 While many places around the globe were keeping or increasing restrictions for Christmas, Lebanon was an exception.
 With its economy in tatters and parts of its capital destroyed by a massive Aug.
 4 port explosion, Lebanon has lifted most virus measures ahead of the holidays, hoping to encourage spending.
 Tens of thousands of Lebanese expatriates have arrived home for the holidays, leading to fears of an inevitable surge in cases during the festive season.